Latest Brighton, May 2017

 ‘…Julian Vickers and Dan Bovey (also former NYGE alumni) on the Young Artist Platform.
 Wonderful musicianship and exciting playing and a great taster for the main event that evening.
 I particularly enjoyed the Vickers Bovey performance of Pierre Petit’s Toccata and Joe Cutler’s Every Day Music, which was given its World Premiere’.

 Gerald Garcia.
 See the full review on Gerald’s blog here.

 ‘Ryan Probert’s 36 Views of Mt Fuji (of which we heard 10 or so) were more charmingly Satie-like in their oddity, and played with truly uncanny unanimity by guitarists Julian Vickers and Daniel Bovey’.
 Ivan Hewett, See the full review here.

 ‘Ryan Probert’s 36 views of Mount Fuji were given a beautiful and delicate performance by the Vickers-Bovey Guitar Duo, both composer and performers are ones to watch’.

 ‘My favourite was probably Riversong.
 I thought you both captured the quixotic lyricism beautifully, creating a placid pulse which allowed the music to eddy without loss of forward-motion.
 A balance which Stephen’s gestural style doesn’t always make it easy to achieve, as I know from playing the harpsichord music.’
 Michael Maxwell Steer.

 ‘Julian Vickers and Daniel Bovey are obviously extraordinary players individually, but as a duo they are exceptional.
 They displayed an astonishing range of tone colours, rhythmic precision, meticulous attention to detail and watchful interplay’.

-Peter Thomas, November 2013.
+Peter Thomas.
 The full review for the Newport and Market Drayton Advertiser can be seen here: